 4. Give your meals a fiber boost with these easy tips.

 Start off by making half the grains you consume, “whole”.
-Try out whole grain breads, whole wheat pastas and get fancy with some of our favorites like sorghum and brown rice.
-You can even beans to canned soup or a green salad.
-If you are into baking, try adding crushed bran cereal, unprocessed wheat bran or uncooked oatmeal to muffins, cakes and cookies.
+Try out whole-grain bread, whole-wheat pasta, and get fancy with some of our favorites like sorghum and brown rice.
+You can add beans to a soup or a green salad.
+If you are into baking, try adding crushed bran cereal, wheat bran, or uncooked oatmeal to muffins, cakes, and cookies.
 For a snack, go for some nuts, slice some bell peppers with your favorite dip or have a fruit.
 Be sure to incorporate vegetables like dark leafy greens at lunch and dinner time.
 Fiber-full meals are the best meals.

 5. Fiber is the bomb because of all of its health benefits.